5 Ways to Let Your Creativity Blossom on River Trips

 3) Get Visual

-The natural beauty of river trips has long inspired paintings, drawings, pastels and other visual artworks.
-For some people, these works of art act as visual journals, denoting the canyons, landmarks and animals they saw.
+The natural beauty of river trips has long inspired paintings, drawings, pastels, and other visual artworks.
+For some people, these works of art act as visual journals, denoting the canyons, landmarks, and animals they saw.
 But the work doesn’t have to be river-related; time on the river affords an opportunity for expression, whatever shape that may take.
-Just bring along a sketchpad, some pencils, a watercolor kit or box of pastels.
+Just bring along a sketchpad, some pencils, a watercolor kit, or a box of pastels.
 Or if you aren’t into conceptualizing, mindfulness coloring books are a great option.